Skip to main content

 10. Some foods can give you a bad night’s sleep.

-For your best night’s sleep, have a filling meal at dinnertime a few hours prior to going to bed.
+Tip: For your best night’s sleep, have a filling meal at dinnertime a few hours prior to going to bed.
 If you’re too hungry to fall asleep, opt for a nutritious bedtime snack like raw almonds or bananas.

 11. A nap a day keeps the heart doctor away.

-Research out of the American College of Cardiology gives us one more reason to catch a catnap during the day.
-People who took advantage of a midday snooze were more likely to have a noticeable drop in blood pressure compared with those who didn’t nap – and a drop in blood pressure can reduce the risk of cardiovascular events such as heart attack.
-The benefits of midday sleep are generally on par with other lifestyle changes, such as salt and alcohol reduction.
-But make sure not to nap more than 1 hour, or sleep past 2 pm.
-Not only might it annoy your coworkers, but it could also potentially disrupt your nighttime sleep.
+Research by the American College of Cardiology shows people who took a midday nap were more likely to have a noticeable drop in blood pressure compared with those who didn’t nap.
+A drop in blood pressure can reduce the risk of cardiovascular events such as heart attack, a benefit that is also commonly seen with other lifestyle changes, such as salt and alcohol reduction.

 FIND YOUR VYBE